microsoft/react-native-windows-samples/docs/hermes.md

 ### Enabling Hermes for new projects

-Hermes is enabled by default for React Native Windows project.
+Hermes is enabled by default for React Native Windows projects.

 ### Using Hermes in an existing project